MetOffice/jules/doc/source/namelists/jules_rivers.nml.rst

       * Dadson S.J. et al. (2011) Evaluation of a grid-based river flow model configured for use in a regional climate model.
 Journal of Hydrology.
 411 238-250
       * Falloon, P.D. et al (2007) New global river routing scheme in the Unified Model.
 Hadley Centre Technical Note 72, available from `the Met Office Library <http://www.metoffice.gov.uk/learning/library/publications/science/climate-science-technical-notes>`_.
       * Jones R., Dadson, S. and Bell, V.A.
 (2007) Report on European grid-based river-flow modelling for application to Regional Climate Models.
 Met Office Hadley Centre deliverable report.
       * Oki, T. and Sud, Y.C.
-(1998) Design of Total Runoff Integrating Pathways (TRIP)—A Global River Channel Network.
+(1998) Design of Total Runoff Integrating Pathways (TRIP)--A Global River Channel Network.
 Earth Interactions, 2: 1-37.
       * Oki, T., et al (1999) Assessment of annual runoff from land surface models using Total Runoff Integrating Pathways (TRIP).
 Journal of the Meteorological Society of Japan.
 77 235-255